LearnTeachCode/intro-javascript-class/week-1/1-1-initial-tools-intro.md

   - [The State of JavaScript 2017 survey's page on text editors](https://stateofjs.com/2017/other-tools/), ranking Visual Studio Code as the most popular by a long shot!

-## 1.1.5: Intro to text editors: Visual Studio Code
+## 1.1.6: Creating websites locally with VS Code

 A quick overview of how to create a web page locally on your computer and then view it in your web browser.